The Weasel and Aphrodite: The story

 A weasel fell in love with a young man, and begged the goddess of love, Aphrodite, to transform her into a human woman.
-Aphrodite, touched, did so, and turned the weasel into a exceedingly beautiful woman that every man would be lucky to have.
+Aphrodite, touched, did so, and turned the weasel into an exceedingly beautiful woman that every man would be lucky to have.
 The young man fell in love with the weasel, and soon they got married.
 As the woman sat in the nuptial bedroom, Aphrodite wished to test whether she truly was a human now or still retained an animal's nature at heart, so she released a mouse.
 Sure enough, the woman leapt out of the bed and caught the mouse to eat it.
 Aphrodite was angered, for she knew now that the weasel had not changed her ways at all upon becoming a woman.
 So, she turned her back into a weasel.

 Babrius records a shorter version, in which the woman chases the mouse during the very nuptial feast, thus bringing the wedding to an end.
 Babrius does not state that Aphrodite released the mouse, instead writing that "[a]fter having played his little joke, Eros took his leave: Nature had proved stronger than Love."

 To this is related an ancient Greek idiom related by Zenobius, "the wedding dress does not fit the weasel", which directly references the Aesopian fable; compare the modern Greek word for weasel, νυφίτσα, which literally translates to "little bride".